U Share Founder / KUROFUNE Design Holdings Inc.

 Studying together in discussion rooms that are open 24 hours.
 Hosting parties to teach how to make sushi and teaching each other about our own cultures in shared kitchens.
 Enjoying table tennis tournaments at tech-related leading companies.
 The activities always had a great balance between relaxation, self-growth, and interaction.
 Within the family housing units, there were nursery schools and kids-rooms where families from different countries interacted.
 Even after coming back to Japan, I still keep in touch with the families I met there.

 Taka：I also resided in student dormitories when I was studying at Edinburgh University and Harvard Graduate School of Design.
-Of course these dormitories had common rooms and libraries, but they also had university-operated cafeterias and even pubs.
+In addition to common rooms and libraries, they had university-operated cafeterias and even pubs.
 Through literally living under the same roof, I developed my relationships with the people around me.
 I still keep in touch with the people I was close to back then, and had it not been for the sharing of “space” and “time”, I do not think the results would have been the same.
 This is exactly the power of space and design.

 An organic relationship between U Share and cities.